 When someone is charged with DUI, the Motor Vehicle Administration (MVA) will also impose penalties.
 MVA notices usually require immediate decisions and written notifications.
 If you do not properly respond to the MVA, you could lose important rights and your driver’s license is in jeopardy.
 DUI charges can result in the suspension or revocation of your driver’s license and disqualification for a Commercial Driver’s License.
 It is important that you get advice about these potential penalties before you make any decisions.

 People who have been charged with DUI offenses should seek immediate advice from experienced trial attorneys.
-Attorneys who specialize in DUI defense know the law, the courts and have experience assisting people charged with such offenses.
+Attorneys who specialize in DUI defense law know the law, the courts and have experience assisting people charged with such offenses.
 DUI laws are constantly changing.
-Don’t risk your freedom and your license without consulting an experienced DUI defense attorney.
+Don’t risk your freedom and your license without consulting an experienced DUI defense law attorney.